sayantika-bose/SQL_AGENT/README.md

 ## Limitations
 - Currently limited to SQLite; scaling to PostgreSQL or MySQL may require schema migration.
 - Ollama model performance depends on system resources (RAM/VRAM).
-- No authentication layer yet for API endpoints (planned enhancement).